 For sale – BYSJ face masks for $10!

-Represent for BYSJ with your own custom mask (3 layers & 100% cotton), available now by pre-order only for pick-up.
-One size fits most adults (but how adorable does our child model look in it?!).
+Represent for BYSJ with your own custom mask (3 layers & 100% cotton), available now by pre-order only for pick-up at outdoor classes or by arrangement.
+One size fits most adults (but how adorable does our child model look in it?!)

 We know there’s a lot of buzz about gyms and fitness facilities being able to re-open in Santa Clara county effective Monday, July 13th, even temporarily.
 Here’s the thing though: we have read the fine print, and both “heated exercise rooms” and all indoor cardiovascular workouts are explicitly not allowed.
 For now, our studio remains closed.

 Here’s the good news: BYSJ has gotten the green light from the city and county to hold regular weekly outdoor classes beginning August 1st.